 Yes, thriving on a single income.
 While that’s a subjective word I think it’s appropriate since we’re able to not only pay our bills on time and save for retirement, but we’re saving and investing for financial independence and an early retirement.
 We also live in a near-new home, drive a brand new car, take multiple vacations each year, sign the kids up for activities like swim lessons, little league, and gymnastics.
 I call that thriving on a single income.

-These are five things we’ve done throughout our married life to make this possible.
+These are five things we’ve done throughout our twenty years of married life to make this possible.

 We didn’t get in this position overnight and we’ve not always been able to thrive.
 Sometimes we were barely able to survive.
 My wife and I got married young (21 and 20).
 The early part of our marriage was tough when we were broke and I was a car salesman working on commission.
 I still remember times when I didn’t sell any cars during the pay period and received no check on payday.
 Those “paydays” were painful.
 It didn’t take long to realize how bad that sucked and that I wanted something better.